GavinMendelGleason/many_worlds/README.md

 substitutions of variables which would make the query true at world `w`.

-Here we have a world at which Jane and Joe are Jim's parents, and Tim and Elena are Kate's parent.
+Here we have a world in which Jane and Joe are Jim's parents, and Tim and Elena are Kate's parents.
 That's sensible enough, but we may need to update this world when Jim and Kate have children.

 This requires a *state transition*.
 We will go from a world `w` to `w'`